Why is a Ship's Toilet Called a "Head"?

-The toilets, really just seats with holes opening down toward the water, were placed in the bow.
 To go to the head of a ship meant to go to the area where the toilet is located.
 The wind, as perceived on the vessel itself, would always blow along the deck, appearing to come from behind or possibly across the deck if sailing at an angle to the wind.
 This would carry most of the odor away.

 Now, with various forms of engine power plus holding tanks and manual or powered pumps, the "head" can be anywhere.
 But the name stuck.

 Marine toilets on smaller vessels must be designed differently, because the ship may be rocking from side to side, front to back, or both.
 Traditional toilets would spill water from the bowl.
 Marine toilets for smaller vessels are designed so the bowl is kept dry until it is used, then water is pumped into the bowl for cleaning and immediately pumped out.
 For an example, see the French canal boats below.